ebowman/splitter/README.md

 Building
 --------

-Splitter may be built using either maven or sbt:
+Splitter may be built using sbt:

-    mvn clean install

-or
     ./sbt

     > update
     > test

-The sbt mechanism is probably nicer for development; the maven mechanism will build a self-contained jar will (which includes all dependences) which can be run using `java -jar`.

 Configuration
 -------------